chinapedia/wikipedia.abstract.en/Page/Atom.md

 Electron cloud

-Potential_energy_well.svg, the minimum energy _V_(_x_) needed to reach each position _x_.
+, the minimum energy _V_(_x_) needed to reach each position _x_.
 Classically, a particle with energy _E_ is constrained to a range of positions between _x_₁ and _x_₂.]]
 The electrons in an atom are attracted to the protons in the nucleus by the electromagnetic force.
 This force binds the electrons inside an electrostatic potential well surrounding the smaller nucleus, which means that an external source of energy is needed for the electron to escape.
 The closer an electron is to the nucleus, the greater the attractive force.
 Hence electrons bound near the center of the potential well require more energy to escape than those at greater separations.

 Electrons, like other particles, have properties of both a particle and a wave.
 The electron cloud is a region inside the potential well where each electron forms a type of three-dimensional standing wave—a wave form that does not move relative to the nucleus.
 This behavior is defined by an atomic orbital, a mathematical function that characterises the probability that an electron appears to be at a particular location when its position is measured.[69]
 Only a discrete (or quantized) set of these orbitals exist around the nucleus, as other possible wave patterns rapidly decay into a more stable form.[70]
 Orbitals can have one or more ring or node structures, and differ from each other in size, shape and orientation.[71]

-S-p-Orbitals.svg that has an orientation and a minimum at the center.]]
-Atomic_orbitals_and_periodic_table_construction.ogv
+that has an orientation and a minimum at the center.]]

 Each atomic orbital corresponds to a particular energy level of the electron.
 The electron can change its state to a higher energy level by absorbing a photon with sufficient energy to boost it into the new quantum state.
 Likewise, through spontaneous emission, an electron in a higher energy state can drop to a lower energy state while radiating the excess energy as a photon.
 These characteristic energy values, defined by the differences in the energies of the quantum states, are responsible for atomic spectral lines.[72]